PRISON FELLOWSHIP'S VIRTUAL 5K

 HOW DOES A VIRTUAL 5K WORK?

-- Run any time, any place, any speed you want during the month of April.
-You can walk, run, use the treadmill, run outside, organize your own race, or participate in an existing local race.
+Run any time, any place, at any speed you want during the month of April.
+You can run outside, use the treadmill, organize your own race, or participate in an existing local race.

 HAVE A CRIMINAL RECORD

 Every person has God-given dignity and potential.
-However, some 65 million Americans—or one in four adults—have a criminal record, which limits their access to education, jobs, housing, and other things necessary for a full and productive life.
+However, 1 in 3 adults has a criminal record, which limits their access to housing, education, employment, and other things necessary for a full and productive life.

 LET'S MAKE APRIL A CELEBRATION OF SECOND CHANCES!